cncf/tag-security/governance/roles.md

 ### Managing membership
 * Membership disagreements may be escalated to the Chairs.
-Disagreements among the Chairs may be escalated to a SIG-Security TOC Liaison.
+Disagreements among the Chairs may be escalated to a TAG-Security TOC Liaison.
 * Members *MAY* decide to step down at anytime and optionally propose a replacement.

 ## Role of chairs

-While CNCF TOC allows for Chairs to serve in purely administrative roles, SIG-Security was formed with deeply technical Chairs based on early need to navigate a complex security landscape.
+While CNCF TOC allows for Chairs to serve in purely administrative roles, TAG-Security was formed with deeply technical Chairs based on early need to navigate a complex security landscape.
 If the SIG has less than two Technical Leads, any Chair may act as Technical Lead.